Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

 \subsection{Risk-tailored contact interventions}

 The individual risk assessments can be used to prompt those who are classified as possibly infectious for contact interventions.
-As an illustrative example of such individual contact interventions, we assume that users of the app self-isolate by reducing their contact rate with others by 91\%, to an average of 4 contacts per day, during the time when they are classified as positive and 5 subsequent days; all others in the population, whether app users or not, do not change their behavior.
-For comparison, we present TTI scenarios with the same contact rate reduction but continuing over 14 days after diagnosis or identification as possibly exposed through contact with an infectious individual; for a direct comparison with the network DA, TTI compliance is assumed to be confined to the user base.
-We focus the presentation on the end-member testing regimes with test rates $f=5\%$ and $25\%$.
-As classification threshold, we choose $c_I = 1\%$, resulting in $\mathrm{TPR} \gtrsim 40\%$ and $\mathrm{PPF} \lesssim 9\%$ when contact interventions commence.
+As an illustrative example of such individual contact interventions, we assume that users of the app self-isolate by reducing their contact rate with others by 91\%, to an average of 4 contacts per day, during the time when they are classified as positive and 5 days thereafter; all others in the population, whether app users or not, do not change their behavior.
+As a baseline for comparison, we present TTI scenarios with the same contact rate reduction but continuing over 14 days after diagnosis or identification as possibly exposed through contact with an infectious individual.
+For this baseline TTI scenario, an individual is classified as exposed if over the preceding 10 days, they had at least one contact lasting more than 15 minutes with an individual who had a positive diagnostic test; that is, the contact trace stage of this baseline TTI emulates techniques used in exposure notification apps, relying on the same data as those available for network DA in our synthetic examples.
+For a direct and fair comparison with network DA, TTI compliance is assumed to be confined to the user base.
+We use uniform testing regimes with test rates $f=1\%$, $5\%$, and $25\%$ within the user base.
+As classification threshold, we choose a fixed threshold $c_I = 1\%$, resulting in $\mathrm{TPR} \gtrsim 40\%$ and $\mathrm{PPF} \lesssim 9\%$ when contact interventions commence.
+Choosing the classification threshold $c_I$ adaptively, in response to current prevalence of infectiousness in the population, may further improve the results.